wladislawmakowski/passt/README.md

 # ![ logo ](https://github.com/wladislawmakowski/passt/blob/master/Logo.png) &ensp; passt
-> passt — is a simple utility for KeePassXC purposed on keeping the password of KeePass database in safety
+> passt — is a simple utility for KeePassXC purposed on keeping the password of the KeePass database in safety

 ### Options: